What Do You Need To Do To Buy A House?

-Once your mortgage is approved and all the details are worked out, you’re ready for the big event: closing day.
+Once your mortgage is approved and all the details are worked out, you’re ready for closing day.
 Make sure to find out ahead of time what you need to bring to closing, and if you need to wire your down payment funds in advance.

-At minimum, you’ll need a valid form of ID, like a driver’s license or passport, and a cashier’s or certified check with the funds to cover closing costs.
-Depending on your situation, you may also need to bring proof of insurance or other supporting documentation.
+At a minimum, you’ll need a valid form of ID, like a driver’s license or passport, and a cashier’s or certified check with the funds to cover closing costs.
+Depending on your situation, you may also need to bring proof of insurance or other supporting documentation, like a Closing Disclosure.

 After all necessary documents are signed and information is exchanged, you’re ready to move into your new home.